Should we be injecting vitamins?

-People take oral dietary supplements for all kinds of reasons, whether it’s to improve health, boost vitality, limit the signs of ageing or to try and reduce the risk of chronic disease.
-A recent BBC news article reported on the growing trend of vitamin IV drips in which vitamins and other substances are administered directly into the blood.
+People take oral dietary supplements for all kinds of reasons, whether it’s to improve health, boost vitality, limit the signs of aging or to try and reduce the risk of chronic disease.
+A recent BBC news article reported on the growing trend of vitamin intravenous (IV) drips in which vitamins and other substances are administered directly into the blood.
 But does this way of supplementing offer any health benefits and is it safe?

 What are supplements?